-As you may be aware, the school has been on an exciting journey developing our provision for online learning and are pleased to inform you that we are now in a position to use Microsoft Teams.
+As you may be aware, the school has been on an exciting journey developing our provision for online learning using Microsoft Teams.

 Microsoft Teams has been chosen as it an industry leader in remote working and our version has been specifically tailored for education.

 Microsoft Teams enables us to use a range of functions for online learning, such as 'live teaching', as interactive quizzes, teacher feedback and improved communication via the conversation function as well as enhanced file storage arrangements for sharing class resources and setting work online.

 All normal homework is currently set via Microsoft Teams.

 In the event of any school closure, all classwork will be set via Microsoft Teams.
 In addition to this, if any student is unable to attend school due to illness or for a period of self-isolation (owing to Covid), they will be able to access and return their classwork for that period, via Microsoft Teams.

 How is Microsoft Teams organised?